flashcordon/big-history/Systeme-Terre.md

 - The vegetation cooling effect is large from the energy dissipation perspective, but only about 10%-20% compared to the pace of global warming.
 The cooling effect from greening is less significant in tropical forests with high leaf areas.
 - “This is a warning sign about climate change.
 We should be cautious that the rainforests, which are at the forefront of the fight against global warming, are reaching the limits of their capacity to absorb carbon and cool the surface.”
 - The beneficial impacts of carbon dioxide on plants may also be limited, said co-author Dr. Philippe Ciais, associate director of the Laboratory of Climate and Environmental Sciences, Gif-suv-Yvette, France.
 “Studies have shown that plants acclimatize, or adjust, to rising carbon dioxide concentration and the fertilization effect diminishes over time.”
--  Satellite records of leaf area index (LAI), a measure of the aboveground vegetation abundance, indicate widespread increasing trends since the 1980s (3), due to warming (4, 5), CO2 fertilization (6), and land management (7, 8).
-The Earth greening directly affects the surface energy budget through influencing various biophysical factors: (i) albedo (α), which controls the fraction of solar radiation absorbed by the surface; (ii) aerodynamic resistance (ra), which characterizes the efficiency of turbulent transfer of heat and water vapor; (iii) surface resistance (rs), which is the additional resistance to water vapor transport through the soil and the pores on leaves; and (iv) emissivity (ε), which is the effectiveness of a surface in emitting and absorbing longwave radiation.
-Changes in these biophysical factors can strongly affect the radiometric land surface temperature (LST).
 -  En 2020, Taking a closer look at 250 scientific studies, land-monitoring satellite data, climate and environmental models, and field observations, a team of Boston University researchers and international collaborators have illuminated several causes and consequences of a global increase in vegetation growth, an effect called greening.
 In a new study, published in Nature Reviews Earth & Environment, the researchers report that climate-altering carbon emissions and intensive land use have inadvertently greened half of the Earth's vegetated lands.
 And while that sounds like it may be a good thing, this phenomenal rate of greening, together with global warming, sea-level rise, and sea-ice decline, represents highly credible evidence that human industry and activity is dramatically impacting the Earth's climate
 -  And the chief cause of global greening we're experiencing?
 It seems to be that rising carbon dioxide emissions are providing more and more fertilizer for plants, the researchers say.
 As a result, the boom of global greening since the early 1980s may have slowed the rate of global warming, the researchers say, possibly by as much as 0.2 to 0.25 degrees Celsius.
 "It is ironic that the very same carbon emissions responsible for harmful changes to climate are also fertilizing plant growth, which in turn is somewhat moderating global warming
-- Over the last 40 years, carbon emissions from fossil fuel use and tropical deforestation have added 160 parts per million (ppm), a unit of measure for air pollutants, of CO2 to Earth's atmosphere.
-About 40 ppm of that has diffused passively into the oceans and another 50 ppm has been actively taken up by plants, the researchers say.
-But 70 ppm remains in the atmosphere, and together with other greenhouse gases, is responsible the land warming patterns that have been observed since the 1980s.
 - "Plants are actively defending against the dangers of carbon pollution by not only sequestering carbon on land but also by wetting the atmosphere through transpiration of ground water and evaporation of precipitation intercepted by their bodies,
 - The beneficial aspect of CO2 fertilization in promoting plant growth has been used by contrarians, notably Lord Ridley (hereditary peer in the U.K. House of Lords) and Mr. Rupert Murdoch (owner of several news outlets), to argue against cuts in carbon emissions to mitigate climate change, similar to those agreed at the 21st Conference of Parties (COP) meeting in Paris last year under the U.N.
 Framework on Climate Change (UNFCCC).
 “The fallacy of the contrarian argument is two-fold.
 First, the many negative aspects of climate change, namely global warming, rising sea levels, melting glaciers and sea ice, more severe tropical storms, etc. are not acknowledged.
 Second, studies have shown that plants acclimatize, or adjust, to rising CO2 concentration and the fertilization effect diminishes over time,” says coauthor Dr. Philippe Ciais
 - es chercheurs ont utilisé des données satellitaires relatives à la végétation : l'indice foliaire LAI (Leaf Area Index).
 En éliminant les contributions autres que celle de la végétation, ils sont parvenus à déterminer les flux de chaleur latente et de chaleur sensible pour une variation unitaire de LAI sur la période 1982-2016.
 Sans surprise, la végétation a un effet « humidificateur » avec un flux de chaleur latente de +3,66 ± 0,45, ainsi qu'un effet « rafraîchissant » avec un flux de chaleur sensible de -3,26 ± 0,41 W.m-2.